kontena/kontena/docs/using-kontena/stats.md

 We at Kontena have been very succesfully using [influxdata](https://influxdata.com/) stack to collect and aggregate statistics.

-There is also a ready made plugin in the making to easily create and control the influxdata based statistics collection service with Kontena.
+There is also a ready made plugin in the making to easily create and control influxdata based statistics collection service with Kontena.
 We hope to release that in the coming months.